ExtremeFLOW/neko/doc/pages/user-guide/point-zones.md

 `p1` **or** in `p2`, but not both at the same time.

 @note You can also invert a `combine` point zone.
-@note You can combine other `combine` point zones as long as they are in the correct order in the case file, as demonstrated in the code snippet below.
+@attention You can combine other `combine` point zones as long as they are in the correct order in the case file, as demonstrated in the code snippet below.

 ~~~~~~~~~~~~~~~{.json}